 3. Once the cultivator is set level side to side, the machine must be adjusted to run level from front to back.
-This "fore & aft" leveling is accomplished by adjusting the top link of the hitch in or out by turning the turnbuckle adjuster located on the hitch, adjust the top link as required to bring the front row of tines level with the tines on the back.
-The adjustment of the working depth and setting of the gauge wheels will also have an influence on the before and after levelness of the machine and you will have to "fine tune" this setting as well when you begin working in the field.
+This "fore & aft" leveling is accomplished by adjusting the top link of the hitch in or out by turning the pitch adjuster located near the pivot links. adjust the top link as required to bring the front row of tines level with the tines on the back.
+The adjustment of the working depth and setting of the gauge wheels will also have an influence on the fore and aft levelness of the machine and you will have to "fine tune" this setting as well when you begin working in the field.
 The front and rear tines should be working the soil to the same depth.

-Turn the Turn Buckle to move the slider in or out as needed so the machine is running level from front to back.
+Turn the adjustment turnbuckle to adjust the length of the top link as needed so the machine is running level from front to back.